askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # Let's MODDING your Craftbot!
 * First off all, get the pinout of your new 3D-printer mainboard, I used the SKR1.4 Yurbo
-* Remove the old Craftbot electronics: mainboard and TFT, we don't need it..
+* Remove the old Craftbot electronics: mainboard and TFT and case fan, we don't need it..
 * Get the backplates for the new electronics, you can find it here: https://www.thingiverse.com/thing:4499006
 * Nice TFT3.5 case: https://www.thingiverse.com/thing:4839597